oraichain/wasmd/x/precisebank/README.md

 $$ 0 <= r < C$$

 We see that $0 \le T_b \cdot C - T_a < C$.
-If we mint, burn, or transfer `akava` such that this inequality would be invalid after updates to account balances, we adjust the $T_b$ supply by minting or burning to the reserve account which holds `ukava` equal to that of all `akava` balances less than `C` plus the remainder.
+If we mint, burn, or transfer `aorai` such that this inequality would be invalid after updates to account balances, we adjust the $T_b$ supply by minting or burning to the reserve account which holds `orai` equal to that of all `aorai` balances less than `C` plus the remainder.

-If we didn't add these constraints, then the total supply of `ukava` reported by the bank keeper would not account for the `akava` units.
-We would incorrectly increase the supply of `akava` without increasing the reported total supply of KAVA.
+If we didn't add these constraints, then the total supply of `orai` reported by the bank keeper would not account for the `aorai` units.
+We would incorrectly increase the supply of `aorai` without increasing the reported total supply of KAVA.

 ### Adding